 Reverse osmosis water filtration systems are very effective at removing lead in drinking water (as well as a host of other potential contaminants) as a Point of Use device, typically feeding a separate faucet at the sink.These systems can be installed in the basement with a line feeding up to a separate faucet at the kitchen sink.
 There are also carbon filters that are designed with small enough pore sizes to remove lead from drinking water as well.
 For recommendations and alternatives, speak to a water treatment professional.

-H2O Care is an established, full service water filtration and testing organization, originally formed in 1989 with offices in Middleton & Hudson, MA with an additional service depot in Plymouth, MA.
-See our written and published articles in Water Technology Magazine by going to our website, http://publications.
-Contact us by email at [email protected] or call us at 800-539-1100.
+H2O Care is an established, full service water filtration and testing organization, originally formed in 1989 with offices in Middleton & Stow, MA with an additional service depot in Plymouth, MA.
+See our published articles in Water Technology Magazines at http://publications.
+Contact us at [email protected] or 800-539-1100.